Actor Gene Hackman, prolific Oscar winner, found dead at home at 95 years old

 LOS ANGELES (AP) — Gene Hackman, the prolific Oscar-winning actor whose studied portraits ranged from reluctant heroes to conniving villains and made him one of the industry’s most respected and honored performers, has been found dead along with his wife at their home.
 He was 95.

-His dozens of films included Oscar-winning roles in “The French Connection” and “Unforgiven,” a breakout performance in “Bonnie and Clyde,” a comic interlude in “Young Frankenstein” and featured parts in “Reds” and “No Way Out.”
+His dozens of films included Oscar-winning roles in “The French Connection” and “Unforgiven,” a breakout performance in “Bonnie and Clyde,” a comic interlude in “Young Frankenstein,” a turn as the comic book villain Lex Luthor in “Superman” and the title character in Wes Anderson’s 2001 “The Royal Tenenbaums.”

-He seemed capable of any kind of film or role — whether an uptight buffoon in “Birdcage,” a college coach finding redemption in the sentimental favorite “Hoosiers,” or a secretive surveillance expert in the Watergate-era release “The Conversation.”
+He seemed capable of any kind of role — whether an uptight buffoon in “Birdcage,” a college coach finding redemption in the sentimental favorite “Hoosiers” or a secretive surveillance expert in Francis Ford Coppola’s Watergate-era release “The Conversation.”

+“Gene Hackman a great actor, inspiring and magnificent in his work and complexity,” Coppola said on Instagram.
+“I mourn his loss, and celebrate his existence and contribution.”

 A plain-looking man with a receding hairline, Hackman held special status within Hollywood — heir to Spencer Tracy as an everyman, actor’s actor and reluctant celebrity.
 He embodied the ethic of doing his job, doing it very well, and letting others worry about his image.
 The industry seemed to need him more than he needed the industry.
 Beyond the obligatory appearances at awards ceremonies, he was rarely seen on the social circuit and made no secret of his disdain for the business side of show business.